NICMx/Jool/en/run-vanilla.md

 This document explains how to run Jool in [stock SIIT mode](intro-xlat.html#siit-traditional).
 Follow the link for more details on what to expect.

-In case you're wondering, you can follow along these tutorials using virtual machines or alternate interface types just fine (Jool is not married to physical "_ethX_" interfaces).
+In case you're wondering, you can follow along these tutorials using virtual machines or alternate interface types just fine.
+Jool is _not_ married to physical "_ethX_" interfaces).

-If you intend on using iptables Jool, some familiarity with iptables is recommended.
+If you intend on using iptables Jool, basic familiarity with iptables is recommended.

 ## Sample Network